Submissions to ASE

 We’re looking for analysis of your latest projects which go beyond a “this is what happened” highlights package.
 We want to know how you made it happen.
 We have found that these articles are the most read on the site.
 To guide you in putting together a newsworthy and relevant-to-the-industry event report, we recommend framing your story around the answers to most, if not all, of the following questions:

-- What was your brief and how did you approach and fulfill it?
+- What was your brief and how did you approach and fulfil it?

 - Who funded the event and who were the stakeholders?